 The Greater Yellowstone Ecosystem has many sounds with important ecological functions for reproduction and survival.
 They form a soundscape.

 Frequently Asked Questions

 Yes, though not all roads are open to cars.
 You can drive into the park through the North Entrance year-round.
 The winter season of services, tours, activities, and ranger programs typically spans from mid-December to mid-March.

 At Mammoth, you can take self-guiding tours of Fort Yellowstone and the Mammoth Terraces, join a guided walk or tour, cross-country ski, snowshoe, ice skate (sometimes), rent a hot tub, watch wildlife, attend ranger programs, and visit the Albright Visitor Center.
-Visitors may legally soak in the Gardner River where hot thermal water mixes with cool river water.
 You can also arrange for oversnow tours to Norris Geyser Basin, Old Faithful, and the Grand Canyon of the Yellowstone River.

 From Mammoth, you can drive past Blacktail Plateau, through Lamar Valley, and on to Cooke City, Montana.
 You may see coyotes, bison, elk, wolves, eagles, and other wildlife along the way.
 You can also stop to cross-country ski or snowshoe a number of trails along this road.
 The interior of the park is open to various oversnow vehicles.
 Tours can be arranged through the park concessioner or operators at the various gates.